 If no pope is available we can no longer rely on tradition, since we know in advance it won't be able to resolve the basic issues life will predictably throw up.
-We know it's going to fall apart-not develop in accordance with its own principles, but fall apart-so we can't rationally base our understanding of things on it.
+We know it's going to fall apart-not develop in accordance with its own principles, but fall apart-so we can't rationally view it as the emerging form of truth.
 Since we can't believe in it, and since connected thought and belief depend on acceptance of tradition, we can't rationally believe in anything.

-&lt;sup>2Compare John Rawls's belief that free discussion doesn't lead to definite conclusions on basic issues.
+4Compare John Rawls's belief that free discussion doesn't lead to definite conclusions on basic issues.